quinnavila/mojo_swarm/README.md

-You are absolutely right.
-The context that *both* versions are GPU-accelerated is critical.
-The story isn't about CPU vs. GPU; it's about a *naive GPU algorithm* vs. a

 # High-Performance Boids Simulation in Mojo

 This project demonstrates a massively parallel implementation of the [Boids artificial life simulation](https://en.wikipedia.org/wiki/Boids) on the GPU using the Mojo programming language.